GOTRAX G3 Plus - $399

 Tires

 The 10-inch air filled tires have tubes, and one complaint is that you need a valve extender to inflate the front, which is fairly typical.
-(This is hands-down, the best kind.)
+(Hands down, we recommend this inexpensive set from Amazon.)

 The rear valve stem can be a challenge to fill.
 Fortunately the rubber valve extender GOTRAX supplies with the scooter gets the job done.